alekseychikin/gulp-cssi/README.md

 If path of your css-file is `/Applications/MAMP/htdocs/localhost/components/menu/menu.css` and you want to get `import url("menu/menu.css");` then you need one more enclosure.
 So you set `saveEnclosure: 1`.
 And you may set `saveEnclosure: 2` to get `components/menu/menu.css` piece of path.

+#### options.concat
+Type: `Boolean`
+Default value is `false`
+If you need concat css files to single file this works for it.
+I think it's better then `gulp-concat` because it concats it right order without duplicating files.
+Right order means file with name `block__element-modify.css` will be after `block__element.css`.
+Not like `gulp-concat` does.
+Actualy the same think works without this option.

 ## license MIT